Untermenschen, Again

 We don’t often hear of defiance as a virtue, despite the fact that it is central to every heroic tale in history and myth.
 If nobody stands up to evil, if nobody challenges lies, then there is no justice, no order, no peace.
 A cosmic imbalance is set in motion.
 A moral vacuum is suspended like a guillotine over the heads of the innocent.
 Defiance, then, is the only way darkness doesn’t win.

 The world does not like defiant Jews.
 It does not like Jews who talk back.
-Jews who call attention to false narratives and tell tyrants and bureaucrats to eat cyanide.
+Jews who call attention to false narratives and tell tyrants and bureaucrats to fuck off.
 The world likes its Jews docile, groveling, or dead.
 The world likes its Jews docile, groveling, or dead, because docile, groveling, and dead Jews don’t challenge whatever narrative agenda-driven actors concoct about them.
 Whereas living, vocal, opinionated Jews insist on being the ones to tell their own story.
 Stories that a world who hates Jews don’t want to hear.

 An example: